caioax/lyne-shell/README.md

 ## 🔧 Lyne CLI

-Lyne Shell includes a built-in CLI tool called `lyne` for managing the dotfiles.
+Lyne Dots includes a built-in CLI tool called `lyne` for managing the dotfiles.
 It is loaded automatically via `.zshrc`.

 ### Usage